burakkurtt/NeuralNetworks/README.txt

 Neural Network library for one hidden layer
-Gradient Descent Bacpropagation and Sigmoid activation function
+Gradient Descent Backpropagation algorithm with Sigmoid activation function